 The boy seem to enjoy conquering his father's trees.
 Is this different from the way an adult would appreciate a birch tree?

-[…] He learned all there was To learn about not launching out too soon (lines 32-33)
+To learn about not launching out too soon (lines 32-33)

 This would be the best and worst school ever.
 You'd certainly learn a lot of lessons at once if you fell out of the tree, but it doesn't seem like it would be the most comfortable way of gaining knowledge.